 - Heavy rains during thunderstorms can flood low-lying areas, so don’t drive over flooded roadways or through puddles when you aren’t sure of their depth.

 - Watch out for downed power lines, fallen branches and other potentially dangerous debris, and keep pets on a leash to help them avoid these hazards, too.
+Never touch a person or object (fences, tree limbs, water, etc.) that has come into contact (directly or indirectly) with a downed power line, but call 911 immediately.

 Have you been affected by severe weather?
 Start your claim here.